 Mock Trial is a great way to learn about the law and hone your public speaking skills.
 If you are interested in going to law school, you can get a head start on learning the rules that govern our legal system and what goes into preparing and trying a case.

 Even if you are not considering law school, Mock Trial is a great way to get out of your comfort zone and start thinking on your feet.
 We will teach you how to analyze complex issues and defend a position on them.
 The Mock Trial team also provides a great opportunity to make new friends and connect with people on campus..

 No matter your background in mock trial, we'd love to have you on our team!

-Teams include seven to ten members and each person will have the opportunity to prepare a witness and an attorney role.
+Teams include seven to ten members and each person has the opportunity to prepare a witness and an attorney role.
 Don’t worry about knowing everything yet, we'll teach you the skills you need to succeed!

-Our fall season is open to all and you determine your level of involvement.
-Our spring season is more competitive and we will hold tryouts prior to the season's start.
+Each fall we hold auditions and for the fall semester, members compete in two unstacked teams.
+In the spring semester things get more competitive and we will stack members into an A and B team.
 In both seasons we travel to different cities to compete at invitational tournaments.
 You’ll get to explore new cities and make friends from around the country!